zeex64/r5r-launcher/README.md

 # R5Reloaded Launcher

-Desktop launcher for R5Reloaded, built with Tauri, React, and TypeScript.
+Built with Tauri, React, and TypeScript.

 ## Stack